kmalali/react-learning/exercises/exercises.md

 ## May 29, 2018
 Add The reviewws for a product below the product details (in the product detail view).
 Also add a "submit a review form" that has all review details.
 Adding a review should show the review in the reviews section

+## June 2, 2018
+Create a stateless Counter React compoment and use redux to store the counter value (state).
+Use ReactDOM.render() inside an appStore.subscribe().